dkgulati2611/RFP/README.md

 # AI-Powered RFP Management System

-An intelligent Request for Proposal (RFP) management system that streamlines procurement workflows using AI to create RFPs from natural language, parse vendor responses, and provide intelligent recommendations.
+An intelligent Request for Proposal (RFP) management system that streamlines procurement workflows using AI to create RFPs from natural language, parse vendor responses, and provide intelligent recommendations based on scores.

 ## Table of Contents